Scots Dumpy: Eggs, Temperament, Size and Raising Tips

 scottish chicken

-The Scots Dumpy Chicken is a dual-purpose breed.
-Thus, it is crucial for poultry owners to raise them well.
 Undoubtedly, raising any breed of chicken, especially the rare ones, can be a bit challenging.
 Fortunately, Scots Dumpy Chicken does not require much special care until they age.

-Gentle care with the chicks
+Take gentle care of the chicks

 Since this breed is genetically short, you only need to pay special attention when they are still young.
 Please take into consideration that the feeding and drinking cups of these chicks are at an average height.
 The lower, the better.
 This is for them to access it smoothly.